Guanyin of Nanshan: Features

-The temple and statue are owned and operated by two front groups of the Shanghai State Security Bureau, a branch of the Ministry of State Security, as a way to exert ideological control and influence over the southeast Asian Buddhist community and counter the influence of Indian Buddhism.
-The temple promotes Chinese government-approved religious practices known as "South China Sea Buddhism."
-The temple's religious messaging has been managed by the Chinese Communist Party's United Front Work Department since 2018.
+Former analyst for the Australian government's ASPI, Alex Joske, has stated that the temple and statue are owned and operated by front groups of the Shanghai State Security Bureau, a branch of the Ministry of State Security, to exert ideological control and influence over the southeast Asian Buddhist community and counter the influence of Indian Buddhism.
+He wrote that the temple promotes Chinese government-approved religious practices known as "South China Sea Buddhism", and that temple's religious messaging has been managed by the Chinese Communist Party's United Front Work Department since 2018.